jarrowsmith123/Operation-Wirestorm/README.md

 # CTMP Proxy Server

 A TCP proxy server implementation for the CoreTech Message Protocol (CTMP) written in Rust.
-Submitted as part of the Operation Wirestorm - Reloaded competition.
+Submitted as part of the Operation Wirestorm competition.

 ## Overview